 Types of Exploratory Testing:

-There are 3 types of exploratory testing:
+There are many types of exploratory testing.
+Few are as follows:

 - Freestyle: In freestyle exploratory testing, the application is tested in an ad-hoc way, there is no maximum coverage, and there are no rules to follow for testing.
 It is done in the following cases: